benjymous/pdutil2/README.md

 * Same basic functionality as the stock pdutil (on Windows)
 * `install` command now only copies new or changed files, for faster updating
 * `clean` command does a clean install (removing existing pdx files before copying)
-* `cmd` command allows you to run a [https://github.com/cranksters/playdate-reverse-engineering/blob/main/usb/usb.md](serial USB) command directly from the shell (without having to set up serial comms, etc)
+* `cmd` command allows you to run a [serial USB](https://github.com/cranksters/playdate-reverse-engineering/blob/main/usb/usb.md) command directly from the shell (without having to set up serial comms, etc)
 * `shell` launches you directly into a serial USB shell
 * `screen` saves a screenshot locally to the filename provided